Scion tC: Toyota Racing Development (TRD)

 Similar to many other models of Toyota/Lexus/Scion, there are many upgrades available through the in house tuning shop Toyota Racing Development (TRD).
-Currently TRD produces performance parts such as lowering springs and racing struts, full coilover suspension systems, performance brake kits, rear sway bars, front strut tower bars, limited-slip differentials, upgraded clutches, axle-back exhausts and cold-air intakes for the Scion tC.
-Other cosmetic accessories such as TRD branded valve covers and oil caps are also offered.
+TRD used to produce performance parts such as lowering springs and racing struts, full coil-over suspension systems, performance brake kits, rear sway bars, front strut tower bars, limited-slip differentials, upgraded clutches, axle-back exhausts and cold-air intakes for the Scion tC.
+Other cosmetic accessories such as TRD branded valve covers and oil caps were also offered.

-TRD also offered a supercharger which is a rebadged Vortech supercharger that is capable of putting out 20 psi, although when installed by a dealership and under warranty it is set at 6 psi.
+TRD also offered a supercharger, which is a rebadged Vortech supercharger, that is capable of putting out 20 psi, although when installed by a dealership and under warranty it is set at 6 psi.
 Starting in 2008, Scion began making the supercharger with tamper-proof pulleys.
 As of mid-2009, TRD discontinued production of superchargers for the Scion tC.

+In 2016, TRD discontinued production of all parts for the Scion tC.

 Release Series line

 Scion used a simplified "pure price" sales model that eschewed traditional factory options in favor of fixed base-vehicle pricing and buyer customization via dealer-installed accessories; hence, the tC was offered in a single standard trim, with exterior colors and the choice of transmission typically being the only factory options.
 However, some limited-production special editions with added factory equipment and exclusive colors were offered.
 Beginning in late spring 2004, Scion launched the Release Series (RS) line, limited quantities of their current vehicles pre-packaged with individual numbered badging, exclusive accessories, and other special features.
 Their exterior colors were bright hues (i.e. orange, yellow, red, blue, green).

+Please note that not all cosmetics, features, and options are not listed in this page.